davide97l/Rainbow/README.md

 # Environment evaluation

 To train and test a model on a specific environment you can refer to the notebook `dqn_env_evaluation.ipynb`.
 It also allows you to configure variuos hyperparameters, save and load existing models.
 The following image refers to the `MsPacman-v0` environment.
+In the figure below, the left chart depicts the training of an agent Rainbow while the right one is a simple DDQN.
 <p align="center">
 <img src="images/pacman-rainbow-ddqn-1M.png"height="80%" width="100%" ></a>
 </p>